 Briefs & Reports

-The latest issue of CAUT’s Education Review highlights what is at stake in the upcoming legislative review of the Copyright Act.
+This updated issue of CAUT’s Education Review highlights what is at stake in the on-going parliamentary review of the Copyright Act and impacts on copyright of the recently negotiated Canada-US-Mexico free trade agreement.
 Currently, the Act balances just remuneration for authors and allowing educators and researchers to make knowledge accessible.
 Corporate publishers are working hard to change the balance to restrict the use of copyrighted works in the education sector.